Saint Catherine, Egypt: Places of interest

 There are hundreds of ruins of Byzantine monasteries, churches, and monastic settlements in the area, some of them not much more than a pile of rocks, and others difficult to distinguish from Bedouin buildings, but there are also several very well-preserved ones.
 Many can be found in the Bustan el Birka area, approachable from the settlements of Abu Seila and Abu Zaituna, including churches, houses on hills overlooking gardens in the wadi floor, buildings in clusters and hermit cells under rocks.

 As another example, a well-preserved church in Wadi Shrayj, can be found after passing other somewhat ruined Byzantine buildings.
 Further up from the church, are more ruins, some dating back to the Nabataean era (c.
 300 BC–AD 100).

-In Wadi Mathar (Wadi Shaq) is a hermit cell under a huge boulder, and the remains of the monks who died there centuries ago are still in the walled-up chamber.
+In Wadi Mathar (Wadi Shaq) is a hermit cell under a huge boulder.
+The remains of the monks who died there centuries ago are in the walled-up chamber.
 Further up is a well-preserved monastic settlement with houses and a round building that might have been a storage room.

 Byzantine Nawamis, circular prehistoric stone tombs, are found at many locations, such as at the beginning of Wadi Jebal or in Wadi Mathar.
 Halfway to Wadi Jebal, is a Roman well, and further on a well-preserved Byzantine church next to a walled garden and spring.
 Another church is at the spring of Ain Nagila, at the foot of Jebel el Bab.
 Ruins of other settlements and buildings can be found in Wadi Tinya, Wadi Shaq Tinya, Farsh Abu Mahashur, and other places.

 The building technique of the Bedouin was taken from the Byzantine settlers, so it is often difficult to tell structures apart.
 Furthermore, the Bedouin often reused the ruins in later times.
-However, there are telling clues — Byzantine buildings were scattered close to each other in small settlements, and round buildings are most likely to be from the Byzantine period.
+However, there are telling clues—Byzantine buildings were scattered close to each other in small settlements, and round buildings are most likely to be from the Byzantine period.
 While the Bedouin constructed storage rooms under rocks, they would have been too low for hermits to pray in an upright, kneeling position.
 Rounded walls, niches and shelves, and tiny doors are typical of Byzantine stone dwellings.
 Stones were laid without mortar and roofs were often absent.

-Traces of ancient water systems or conduits can also be found which were used to direct rainwater to the settlement and for irrigation use.
+Traces of ancient water systems or conduits can also be found which were used to direct rainwater to the settlement and for irrigation.
 Typical of the Byzantine era, water conduits or channels directed the mountain rains to cisterns or pools.
 Water conduits were constructed using natural drainage lines in granite and by cementing flat stones with natural mortar.
-The outdoor courtyards are thought to be used for meeting guests and for cooking.
+The outdoor courtyards are thought to have been used for meeting guests and for cooking.